On the thermodynamic origin of metabolic scaling: The model

-{\bf Fitting the model in mammals. } While $k,k'$ and $f$ have biological meaning, as they are independent of $M$, for now we consider them as constants, and thus by defining $a := fk$ and $b := (1-f)k'$, eq. \ref{BMR} reduces to $B= aM + bM^{2/3}$, a statistical model that can be fitted to available databases.
-As can be seen in Fig. \ref{fig_1} and table I, this model fits exceptionally well the collection of close to 700 mammal basal metabolic rates recently compiled by McNab \cite{McNab}.
-Statistically, its fitting is as good as the exotic quadratic function $\log B = \beta_0 + \beta_1 \log M + \beta_2(\log M)^2$ proposed by Kolokotrones et al \cite{Kolokotrones} to quantify the curvature underlying metabolic scaling, but has only two free parameters instead of three, and is thermodynamically justified.
+{\bf Fitting the model in mammals. } As can be seen in Fig. \ref{fig_1} and table I, this model fits exceptionally well the collection of $N=637$ mammal basal metabolic rates recently compiled by McNab \cite{McNab}.
+Statistically, its fitting is as good as the exotic quadratic function $\log B = \beta_0 + \beta_1 \log M + \beta_2(\log M)^2$ proposed by Kolokotrones et al \cite{Kolokotrones} to quantify the curvature underlying metabolic scaling, but has only two free parameters instead of three and, more importantly, is thermodynamically justified.
 Interestingly, if the exponents were left as free parameters, the best fit would indeed give 1 and 2/3 within a 0.5$\%$ error.
-Fitting values are $a = 0.0016(1)$ for the metabolic maintenance term and $b = k'(1-f)=0.079(1)$ for thermogenesis, while a pure power law can be approximated with an effective exponent $\alpha\approx0.720(5)$ (see table I).
-In what follows we focus on the biological variables $k,k'$ and $f$; we advance a formula for $k'$ and accordingly predict an estimation for $f$, which we show to be on good quantitative agreement with independent empirical evidence.\\
+Fitting values are $a = fk = 0.0016$ for the {pre-factor associated to efficient energy-work conversion isometric term} and $b = (1-f)k'=0.079$ for the {pre-factor associated to heat dissipation}, while a pure power law can be approximated with an effective exponent $\alpha\approx0.72$ (see table I).\\ Once we have shown that the model fits exceptionally well the data {(outperforming the pure power law model through a model comparison based on Akaike Information Criterion)}, in what follows we go back to the original model eq. \ref{BMR} and focus on the biological variables $k,k'$ and $f$; we will advance a formula for $k'$ and accordingly predict an estimation for $f$, which we will show to be on good quantitative agreement with independent empirical evidence.\\